 Billboards and TV commercials constantly remind us how common and how entertaining gambling can be.
 However, they fail to inform us how dangerous a gambling problem can become.
 Financial harms from losses are just the beginning.
 The good news for those with a gambling problem is that change is possible.

-If you or someone you love needs help managing their gambling behaviors, reach out to us at The Gambling Clinic®.
-Our research-backed cognitive behavioral therapy has an 87% reduction in gambling related harms for those who complete a minimum of 8 to 10 sessions.
+If you or someone you love needs help managing gambling behaviors, reach out to us at The Gambling Clinic®.
+We serve all of Tennessee, with in-person offices in Memphis, Nashville, and Johnson City, and telehealth appointments available statewide.
+Our research-backed cognitive behavioral therapy has shown an 87% reduction in gambling-related harms for those who complete a minimum of 8 to 10 sessions.
 Relief from compulsive gambling behaviors can start today.